ms609/TreeDist/cran-comments.md

 > NOTE
 > Maintainer: 'Martin R. Smith <martins@gmail.com>'
 >
-> Days since last update: 5
+> Days since last update: 1

-Brian Ripley kindly pointed out that the recently-uploaded v0.0.8 triggered errors in certain build environments.
-This resubmission fixes, I hope, the warnings and notes.
+Version 0.1.0 fixed an error in the C code that had been flagged by the CRAN package check.
+Fixing this error exposed some new warnings, which this resubmission addresses.

-If there is a way for me to test the package in the environments that CRAN uses ahead of submission, to avoid this situation recurring, I'd be glad to hear of it.
+I'm sorry that this has meant multiple submissions in a short space of time.
+If there is a way for me to test the package in the environments that CRAN uses ahead of submission, to avoid this situation recurring, please do let me know.

 ## Downstream dependencies